asyapluggedin/rc/application/application-2022.md

 Things I'm interested in that I won't have the time to focus on at RC:

 > - vintage operating systems, playing with them, hacking around in them
-> - creative tools, making them, adding to the open source kind
+> - creative tools, making them, contributing to the open source ones
+> - learn about image compression
 > - hardware controllers
-> - electrical engineering (simply curious)
+> - electrical engineering
 > - teach myself how to make a radio
-> - contribute to to more open source projects
+> - publish a diy smarthome handbook
 > - imagine my own js library
 > - make art in conways game of life
 > - learn blender
 > - build basic things in Rust, Go, Solidity
 > - Figure out how Vercel works

 ## Background
 ### Describe your programming background in a few sentences.